Category: Fedora (Page 1 of 6)

 packaging a virtualenv: really not relocatable

 Recently I’ve been trying to bring an app running on a somewhat-old Python stack slightly more up-to-date.
 When this app was developed, the state of the art in terms of best practice was to use operating system packaging – RPM, in this case – as the means by which the application and its various attendant libraries would be deployed.
 This is a relatively rare mode of deployment even though it works fantastically well, because many developers are not happy maintaining the packaging-level skills required to maintain the system.
+From what I read the Mozilla systems administrators deploy their applications using this system.

 Read More